 Peoria is a larger medium-sized city located in the state of Illinois.
 With a population of 112,883 people and 34 constituent neighborhoods, Peoria is the seventh largest community in Illinois.

 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Peoria in 2018 was $31,622, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $126,488 for a family of four.
 However, Peoria contains both very wealthy and poor people as well.

 Peoria is an extremely ethnically-diverse city.
 The people who call Peoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Peoria residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Peoria include Irish, English, Italian, and Polish.

 The most common language spoken in Peoria is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.